All Products

 Important

-• Database mode: This feature applies only to databases in AUTO mode.
+• Database mode: The database is in AUTO mode.

-• Instance version: Only PolarDB-X 2.0 instances with a 5.4.13 or later minor engine version are supported.
+• Instance version: The PolarDB-X 2.0 instance runs minor engine version 5.4.13 or later.

-• Global secondary index (GSI): To change partitions for a partitioned table with a GSI, you need a PolarDB-X 2.0 instance with a 5.4.14 or later minor engine version.
-During the change, the GSI data is also redistributed.
+• Global secondary index (GSI): To change the partitioning policy of a partitioned table that has a GSI, the instance must run version 5.4.14 or later.
+During the change, GSI data is also redistributed.

 How it works

-• Online DDL: All change operations run online.
-The original table is not locked.
-DML and SELECT operations can proceed as normal to ensure business continuity.
+All change operations run as online DDL.
+The original table is not locked, and DML and SELECT operations continue normally throughout.

-• Data redistribution: The core of changing a table type or partitioning policy is physical data migration.
-For example:
+The core of any table type or partitioning policy change is physical data migration:

-• When you convert a single table to a partitioned table, data is distributed from a single data node (DN) to multiple DNs.
+• Converting a single table to a partitioned table distributes data from one data node (DN) to multiple DNs.

-• When you change a partition key, data is rebalanced among DNs based on the new partitioning policy.
-This process is the primary cause of resource consumption.
+• Changing a partition key rebalances data among DNs according to the new policy—the primary source of resource consumption.

-• Atomicity and rollback: The entire DDL task is atomic.
-If the task fails because of a unique key conflict, insufficient disk space, or other reasons, the system ensures that the original table data remains intact.
-Your business is not affected.
-You can roll back a failed task using the CANCEL DDL command.
+The entire DDL task is atomic.
+If it fails—due to a unique key conflict, insufficient disk space, or any other reason—the original table data remains intact and your business is not affected.
+Use the CANCEL DDL command to roll back a failed task.

 Change table types

-PolarDB for Xscale supports three table types: single tables, broadcast tables, and partitioned tables.
-You can convert tables between these types online as your business scenarios change.
-For more information, see CREATE TABLE (AUTO mode).
+PolarDB for Xscale supports three table types.
+Convert between them online as your business needs change.
+For full syntax, see CREATE TABLE (AUTO mode).

-When you change the table type, if the original table is a key partitioned table (where the partition key is the same as the primary key) and you convert it to a standard table, it loses its primary key partitioning features.
-These features include automatic partitioning policies and index conversion rules.
-For more information, see Automatic sharding in AUTO mode.
+If the original table is a key partitioned table (where the partition key equals the primary key) and you convert it to a single table, it loses its primary key partitioning features, including automatic partitioning policies and index conversion rules.
+For details, see Automatic sharding in AUTO mode.

-Convert a single table or broadcast table to a partitioned table
+Convert a single or broadcast table to a partitioned table

 ALTER TABLE table_name PARTITION BY partition_options;